 § 2404.
-Emission Control Labels - 1995 and Later Utility and Lawn and Garden Equipment Small Off-Road Engines.
+Emission Control Labels and Consumer Information - 1995 and Later Utility and Lawn and Garden Equipment Small Off-Road Engines.

 (a) Purpose.
 The Air Resources Board recognizes that certain emissions-critical or emissions-related parts must be properly identified and maintained in order for engines to meet the applicable emission standards.
 In addition, the Board recognizes that information regarding engines' emissions levels may influence consumer choice.
 The purpose of Tthese specifications is to require engine or equipment manufacturers to affix a label (or labels) on each production engine (or equipment, as applicable) to provide the engine or equipment owner and service mechanic with information necessary for the proper maintenance of these parts in customer use.
-These specifications further require engine or equipment manufacturers to provide potential ultimate purchasers with information regarding relative emissions levels.
+These specifications further require engine or equipment manufacturers to to make information regarding relative emissions levels available to. provide potential ultimate purchasers with information regarding relative emissions levels.